veit/jupyter-tutorial/docs/web/dashboards/index.rst

-    was developed on the basis of `Bokeh <https://docs.bokeh.org/>`_ and `Param <https://github.com/holoviz/param>`_ and offers a toolkit especially for creating apps and dashboards, which not only supports bokeh plots, see also `Panel: Ahigh-level app and dashboarding solution for the PyData ecosystem
+    was developed on the basis of `Bokeh <https://docs.bokeh.org/>`_ and `Param <https://github.com/holoviz/param>`_ and offers a toolkit especially for creating apps and dashboards, which not only supports bokeh plots, see also `Panel: A high-level app and dashboarding solution for the PyData ecosystem
     <https://medium.com/@philipp.jfr/panel-announcement-2107c2b15f52>`_.
 :doc:`voila/index`